Radiotbo3d/SBFI/README.md

 ## BOM

 ### SBFI for Trident
-(It's the exact same BOM as the BFI but you just need 8 6x3mm magnets (4 per idler) For Trident, you'll need:
+(It's the exact same BOM as BFI but you just need 8 6x3mm magnets (4 per idler) For Trident, you'll need:
 - 4× M5×40 SHCS
 - 4× M5 hex nuts